 Solar arrays should be disassembled by qualified personnel.
 Contact your original installer or find a reputable installer in your area that supports recycling.
-Also be sure to check out SolarRecycle.org for a listing of reuse, resale, and recycle providers.
 If installers aren't sure how to help you, point them to SEIA's recycling program for resources like this checklist of steps they can follow.